SEO – Build Brand Awareness – Attract Clients

 Regardless of the type of site you have, SEO needs to be a part of it if you want to attract more visitors and build brand awareness.
-We have the technical knowledge to effectively incorporate SEO into your website.
-We’ll review your site for free and tell you how you could improve.
+We can perform a site audit to inspect the SEO aspects of your business.
+We review your site for free and tell you how you could improve.
 Use our Free Website Audit Form and we’ll take it from there.

 Search Engine Optimization should be one of the primary considerations during the planning stages of your website.
 Organic SEO is comprised of the process and techniques used to obtain a natural placement on organic search engine results pages.
 There are a few variants to SEO – Organic or on-page SEO, Local SEO, PPC to name a few.
 Your organic SEO efforts should target your focus keyword or keyword phrase, long tail keywords, meta title, meta description, title tags, anchor text, content, and overall user experience.
 You need to understand your potential audience’s search intent.
 When you build your webpage, the structure should be able to answer a question or solve a problem for your user.
 Provide quality information and make sure that information is accurate and factual.
 Take full advantage of the tools Google provides to analyze and test your web pages.
 Google Search Console and Google Analytics are must haves and the industry standards for SEO.
 Remember Google loves Google so the more you make use of their products the better.

 On this page we’re going to explore some Search Engine Optimization basics, some SEO tactics, and their role in your website & marketing efforts.
 We’ll also touch on